csu-tropical/csu-tropical/_posts/2024-06-29-AMSmeeting.markdown

 ---
 layout: post
-title: "CSU Tropical Weather and Climate Research Group at the AMS 36th Conference on Hurricanes and Tropical Meteorology"
+title: "CSU Tropical Cyclones, Radar, Atmospheric Modeling, and Software Team (TC-RAMS) at the AMS 36th Conference on Hurricanes and Tropical Meteorology"
 date:   2024-06-29
 image: "https://tropical.colostate.edu/images/news/AMS36thHurricanesGroupDinner.jpg"
 author: "webmaster"
 ---

-During the second week of May, the 36th Conference on Hurricanes and Tropical Meteorology provided a perfect venue for 8 different members of the CSU Tropical Weather and Climate Research group, led by professor Bell, to present numerous research projects.
+During the second week of May, the 36th Conference on Hurricanes and Tropical Meteorology provided a perfect venue for 8 different members of the CSU Tropical Cyclones, Radar, Atmospheric Modeling, and Software Team (TC-RAMS), led by professor Bell, to present numerous research projects.
 The conference allowed for the sharing of current research as well as the ability to reunite with former group members.

 <!--more-->

 The meeting, organized and facilitated by the American Meteorological Society, took place in Long Beach, California.
-Below is a list of the presentations that were led by members of the Tropical Weather and Climate research group.
+Below is a list of the presentations that were led by members of the Tropical Cyclones, Radar, Atmospheric Modeling, and Software Team (TC-RAMS).
 See the official agenda for abstracts and complete author lists.

 *A Mesoscale Analysis of Vertical Motion Producing Extreme Rainfall during PRECIP 2022*<br />
 **Tyler W. Barbero**